aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/Msbuild-NETCore_2_0/SimpleSQSFunction/template/src/BlueprintBaseName.1/Readme.md

 You may also have a test project depending on the options selected.

 The generated function handler responds to events on an Amazon SQS queue.
-The handler receives the bucket and object key details in an SQSEvent instance and returns the content type of the object as the function output.
-Replace the body of this method, and parameters, to suit your needs.

 After deploying your function you must configure an Amazon SQS queue as an event source to trigger your Lambda function.